‘VISHVAS’ NEWS VERIFICATION METHODOLOGY

 ‘VISHVAS’ deals with issues which are in the public domain, including politics, sports, health, sanitation, law and justice, education, environment, employment, innovation, science, and socially and ethnically disadvantaged groups.

-‘VISHVAS’ publishes its findings in the form of a story in the public domain with proof in the form of screenshots and links so that the readers can also identify and debunk the news on their own.
+‘VISHVAS’ publishes its findings in the form of a story in the public domain on its website with proof in the form of screenshots and links so that the readers can also identify and debunk the news on their own.
 Information has no time or limit, as a result of which, stories have to be constantly updated.
-We keep an eye on any updates that come in and add them to the already running article.
+We keep an eye on any updates that come in and add them to the already running articles.